Fremantle Synagogue

 The Fremantle Synagogue is a heritage listed building located on South Terrace on the corner of Parry Street in Fremantle, Western Australia.
-It was the first synagogue built in Western Australia and was associated with Jewish community leaders and merchants in Fremantle at the end of the 19th century.
+It is the oldest extant synagogue building in Western Australia and was associated with Jewish community leaders and merchants in Fremantle at the end of the 19th century.
 The building is also known as Beers building.

 Use as a synagogue

 Laurence Alexander, the manager of Falk and Company, was elected president of the first Jewish congregation established in Fremantle in August 1887.
 Henry Seeligson acted as lay reader, from September 1888 when weekly meetings were commenced in the barracks on South Terrace.
 Land was set aside for the purpose of building a synagogue in Fremantle in 1891.
 The current site was vested with Elias Solomon and W.F.
 Samson as trustees for the Jewish congregation in April 1896.
 A service with the Jewish Minister of Perth, Rabbi B. Freedman, was held at the synagogue site in 1897.
 Fundraising for the synagogue was being held with a building committee formed in 1900, with plans being approved and put out for tender.
 In 1901 the synagogue president was Charles Nathan and the honorary minister was Elias Cohen.